tonethar/IGME-230-Fall-2018/projects/project-2.md

 ### D. Code Conventions
+- All code is an external JavaScript file - inline event handlers are not allowed
 - `let` and `const` must be used to declare variables (no `var`!)
 - `querySelector()` and `querySelectorAll()` must be used for DOM traversal (DO NOT use the older methods)
 - D.R.Y. - Don't Repeat Yourself.
 Repeated blocks of nearly identical code must be factored out and placed in a separate function.